xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

  * firos3_b_144.dat / firds3_b_144.dat - These filters have 20dB of attenuation at the nyquist frequency and a higher cutoff frequency
  * firos3_144.dat / firds3_144.dat - These filters have 60dB of attenuation at the nyquist frequency but trade this off with a lower cutoff frequency

+The default setting is to use the 60dB of attenuation at the nyquist frequency coefficients.

 The filter coefficients may be selected by adjusting the line::

   #define   FIROS3_COEFS_FILE